So, you want to know about all the shiny locked Pokemon in Scarlet and Violet? Well, I have the entire list for you right here.

 The only other legal method that we are currently aware of is breeding.
 This means that you should try to take your time and breed your starters with compatible egg groups so that you can hatch eggs quickly to see if you are awarded a shiny or not.

 A new feature was introduced in Pokemon Scarlet and Violet.
 You can now face Titan Pokemon as part of a unique questline called “Path of Legends.”

 This is a separate storyline in which you help a classmate, Arven, find ingredients known as the Herb Mystica.
 Fighting them is how you gain access to the materials and face them in battle.

-In this generation of pokemon, there is Koraidon and Miraidon for Pokemon Scarlet and Violet, respectively.
-These two Pokemon are both counted as Paradox Pokemon, hence their names which relate to an aspect of them.
+In this generation of Pokemon, there are Koraidon and Miraidon for Pokemon Scarlet and Violet, respectively.
+These two Pokemon are both counted as Paradox Pokemon, hence their names, which relate to an aspect of them.

 Koraidon’s name is an amalgamation of the Japanese word for ancient and dinosaur.
 At the same time, Miraidon is similar as its name is an amalgamation of the Japanese words for future and dinosaurs.
 These magnificent Pokemon are sadly shiny locked Pokemon in Scarlet and Violet.

 There might be events in the future that change this lack of shiny legendaries, but for now, they are forever out of our reach.